Morning After Pill

 - as a single dose

-If you vomit (are sick) or have diarrhoea within 3 hours of taking the pill, you need to take another pill to prevent pregnancy, as your body has not had enough time to absorb the medication.
-In some cases, if you vomit, you may need to have an intrauterine device (IUD) fitted.
-Speak to your doctor, pharmacist, or the sexual health clinic where you got the pill.
+If you throw up or have diarrhoea within 3 hours of taking the pill, you need to take another pill to prevent pregnancy, as your body has not had enough time to absorb the medication.

 How often can you take the morning after pill?

-Using a regular form of contraception, such as the contraceptive pill or a copper IUD is a more reliable method of preventing pregnancy.
+Using a regular form of contraception, such as the contraceptive pill (‘the pill’) or a copper IUD (‘the coil’) is a more reliable method of preventing pregnancy.

 -